-Licences for riders are issued only when the minimum age of 14 years old has been attained (15 years from 2023).
+Licences for riders are issued only when the minimum age of 15 years old has been attained.

 The limit for the minimum age starts on the date of the rider's birthday.

 The limit for the maximum age finishes at the end of the year in which the rider reaches the age of 21.